KhronosGroup/KTX-Software-CTS/README.md

 - `command (eval-string)`: Command that will be executed.
 (For `ktx` tests use the --testrun flag to run the CLI tools in a mode where they produce deterministic output whenever possible.)
 - `status (int | eval-string)`: Expected status code returned by the command.
 If the status code does not match the value the test fails.
-- `allowMismatchOnMSVC (bool | eval-string)`: Allow mismatch of golden and output files with MSVC.
-BasisLZ compression relies on undefined order of std::unordered_map containers so for certain test cases the outputs are not deterministic.
-Optional: defaults to false.
 - `comment (string)`: Unevaluated and unused.
 Useful to leave comments in the test case file.
 - `stdout (eval-string)`: Filepath for golden stdout file.
 If there is a mismatch between the golden file and the stdout the test fails.